Ali-Beg/mindchain-landing-page/README.md

 ## Overview

-This project is a modern, responsive landing page for the fictional MindChain framework, demonstrating advanced web design techniques including:
+This project is a modern, responsive landing page for the MindChain framework, demonstrating advanced web design techniques including:

 - Responsive design using Bootstrap and custom CSS
 - Light and dark theme modes
 - Interactive elements and smooth animations
-- SVG-based diagrams and visualizations
+- Architecture visualizations with PNG diagrams
 - Code highlighting and copying functionality

 ## Features